Poesitor/alx-zero_day/0x03-git/README.md

-A directory for practicing git
+A directory for practicing git, with an updated read me